The Cromwell Las Vegas Hotel Review

 Situated at the center of The Strip’s casino action, The Cromwell Hotel may seem like a toddler among Sin City’s big boys, but the boutique venue does make its mark.
 The 4-pearl hotel has its own 40,000-sq-ft. casino on site and 1800 sleek suites and rooms with above-the-fold amenities, ranging from walk-in rain showers to 55-inch flat-screen TVs.

 Most rooms and suites look over the Las Vegas Strip and feature elegant décor with a vintage appeal.
-Outside the rooms, the amenities are designed almost exclusively for leisure travelers, partygoers, and gamblers — and they include the Drai’s Beachclub Nightclub, an adult-only spot with multiple pools and long hours.
+Outside the rooms, the amenities are designed almost exclusively for leisure travelers, partygoers, and gamblers — and they include Drai’s Beachclub Nightclub, an adult-only spot with multiple pools and long hours.
 There are only two dining options, with the main attraction being the Italian restaurant by chef Giada de Laurentiis.
 Kids and families would be better off looking elsewhere.